Leveraging Cross-Lingual Transfer Learning in Spoken Named Entity Recognition Systems: Methodology

 \subsection{Baseline Models}

-We establish two distinct baseline systems for each of the three languages - English, German, and Dutch.
-The first system is built on a pipeline approach where we separately train ASR and NER models, which are subsequently combined during the inference stage.
-The second system adopts an E2E approach.
-The ASR model is fine-tuned in the pipeline scheme over a pre-trained Wav2Vec2-XLS-R-300M \cite{babu2021xlsr} model.
-Each language is treated separately by applying the CTC-loss as the objective function.
-In the same system, the NER model is a fine-tuned version of the pre-trained language representation model XLM-R\textsubscript{L} coupled with a linear layer, which is applied to lower-cased CoNLL 2002 and 2003 \cite{sang2002introduction, sang2003introduction}.
+This paper introduces two distinct baseline systems designed for English, German, and Dutch.
+The first system adopts a conventional pipeline approach where ASR and NER models are trained separately.
+After training, these models are integrated during the inference phase to produce results.
+In contrast, the second system employs an E2E methodology involving more intricate processes.
+For the E2E system, the ASR model is fine-tuned using the robust pre-trained Wav2Vec2-XLS-R-300M model \cite{babu2021xlsr}.
+During this fine-tuning, each language is treated separately, utilizing CTC-loss as the main objective function.
+Concurrently, the NER component of the pipeline is enhanced through modifications to the XLM-R\textsubscript{L} language representation model.
+This enhancement includes the addition of a linear layer specifically designed to handle lower-cased tokens from the CoNLL 2002 and 2003 datasets \cite{sang2002introduction, sang2003introduction}.

-To enhance the ASR model, a 4-gram language model trained on both training and development sets is used for each language.
-As for the E2E system, Wav2Vec2-XLS-R-300M is again employed, but this time it's fine-tuned on an augmented corpus where it includes special tokens that denote the beginning of an entity such as a person (PER), an organization (ORG), or a location (LOC), and the termination of an entity, as illustrated in \Cref{fig:block}.
+To enhance the ASR model, we integrate a 4-gram language model trained on both the training and development datasets for each language.
+In the E2E system, we utilize the capabilities of the Wav2Vec2-XLS-R-300M model once more.
+For this iteration, we fine-tune using a specially augmented corpus.
+This corpus includes special tokens that explicitly indicate the start of an entity such as a person (PER), an organization (ORG), or a location (LOC) and mark the end of an entity mention, as shown in Figure~\ref{fig:block}.